The Katla Ice Cave Honest Review: Risky But Worth It

 Despite having bad weather, they would rather try to make it to the caves and fail than not try at all.

-Our guide was telling us that once they went out in the winter and it ended up being an 8 hour day… stuck in the car.
+Our guide was telling me that they once went out in the winter and it ended up being an 8 hour day… stuck in the car.
 They just got stuck on the F Road and it took them 8 hours to get back to Vik…. never having made it to the cave.

-Of course, I would like to remind you this is an extreme case, but just to know that it can happen!
+Of course, I would like to remind you this is an extreme case, but it’s just so you know that that it can always happen!
+The weather in Iceland is definitely not known for it’s calm, warm, and predictability (yes, even in the summer!).

 What To Expect On The Tour